Vulkan Environment for SPIR-V

 • The following core SPIR-V instructions must respect the DenormFlushToZero Execution Mode: OpSpecConstantOp (with opcode OpFConvert), OpFConvert, OpFNegate, OpFAdd, OpFSub, OpFMul, OpFDiv, OpFRem, OpFMod, OpVectorTimesScalar, OpMatrixTimesScalar, OpVectorTimesMatrix, OpMatrixTimesVector, OpMatrixTimesMatrix, OpOuterProduct, OpDot; and the following extended instructions for GLSL: Round, RoundEven, Trunc, FAbs, Floor, Ceil, Fract, Radians, Degrees, Sin, Cos, Tan, Asin, Acos, Atan, Sinh, Cosh, Tanh, Asinh, Acosh, Atanh, Atan2, Pow, Exp, Log, Exp2, Log2, Sqrt, InverseSqrt, Determinant, MatrixInverse, Modf, ModfStruct, FMin, FMax, FClamp, FMix, Step, SmoothStep, Fma, UnpackHalf2x16, Length, Distance, Cross, Normalize, FaceForward, Reflect, Refract, NMin, NMax, and NClamp.

-• The following core SPIR-V instructions must respect the DenormPreserve Execution Mode: OpSpecConstantOp, OpFConvert, OpFNegate, OpFAdd, OpFSub, OpFMul, OpVectorTimesScalar, OpMatrixTimesScalar, OpVectorTimesMatrix, OpMatrixTimesVector, OpMatrixTimesMatrix, OpOuterProduct, OpDot, OpFOrdEqual, OpFUnordEqual, OpFOrdNotEqual, OpFUnordNotEqual, OpFOrdLessThan, OpFUnordLessThan, OpFOrdGreaterThan, OpFUnordGreaterThan, OpFOrdLessThanEqual, OpFUnordLessThanEqual, OpFOrdGreaterThanEqual, OpFUnordGreaterThanEqual; and the following extended instructions for GLSL: FAbs, FSign, Radians, Degrees, FMin, FMax, FClamp, FMix, Fma, PackHalf2x16, PackDouble2x32, UnpackHalf2x16, UnpackDouble2x32, NMin, NMax, and NClamp.
+• The following core SPIR-V instructions must respect the DenormPreserve Execution Mode: OpSpecConstantOp, OpFConvert, OpFNegate, OpFAdd, OpFSub, OpFMul, OpVectorTimesScalar, OpMatrixTimesScalar, OpVectorTimesMatrix, OpMatrixTimesVector, OpMatrixTimesMatrix, OpOuterProduct, OpDot, OpFOrdEqual, OpFUnordEqual, OpFOrdNotEqual, OpFUnordNotEqual, OpFOrdLessThan, OpFUnordLessThan, OpFOrdGreaterThan, OpFUnordGreaterThan, OpFOrdLessThanEqual, OpFUnordLessThanEqual, OpFOrdGreaterThanEqual, OpFUnordGreaterThanEqual, OpSubgroupAllEqualKHR, OpGroupNonUniformAllEqual; and the following extended instructions for GLSL: FAbs, FSign, Radians, Degrees, FMin, FMax, FClamp, FMix, Fma, PackHalf2x16, PackDouble2x32, UnpackHalf2x16, UnpackDouble2x32, NMin, NMax, and NClamp.

 The precision of double-precision instructions is at least that of single precision.